arne48/xiaomi_bridge/README.md

 ![ ](https://drive.google.com/uc?id=1Qw-3iiU4P2gYF4RGi7YdM-dyWkz8WmFI  "rviz overview")

-## Know issues
+## Known issues
 1. The robot can't be controlled while a bumper is pressed.
 2. Yes, the startup is that hacky.
 I am gratefully looking for another way to startup the motors and sensors.
 The best way would be, if that is even possible while the RobotController keeps running.
-3. Preventing the RobotController from running drastically limits the normal functiions of the robot.
-Such as the buttons, the power indicator via LED color and the Mi Home app won't work.
+3. Preventing the RobotController from running drastically limits the normal functions of the robot.
+Such as the buttons, the power indicator via LED color and the Mi Home app.